wimpysworld/rolling-rhino/README.md

 for problems you may encounter** via [Launchpad](https://launchpad.net) using tools such as `apport` and `ubuntu-bug`.

+You will see `W: Conflicting distribution:` warnings from `apt` as its configuration will now reference the `devel` series which is a pointer to the current in-development series.
+But they are just that, warnings.

 ### Origins of Rolling Rhino

 [Ubuntu Podcast](https://ubuntupodcast.org) had feedback about making Ubuntu